-In 2013, Lundin Petroleum received development plan approval for the Bertam oil field on Block PM307 which integrated an unmanned wellhead platform tied to a floating production, storage and offloading vessel.
-Lundin Petroleum completed an extensive upgrade and life extension program on the FPSO Ikdam (renamed the FPSO Bertam), and it is now operating on the Bertam field in Block PM307.
+In 2013, development plan approval was received for the Bertam oil field on Block PM307 which integrated an unmanned wellhead platform tied to a floating production, storage and offloading vessel.
+An extensive upgrade and life extension program was completed on the FPSO Ikdam (renamed the FPSO Bertam), and it is now operating on the Bertam field in Block PM307.

-Since the FPSO Bertam started receiving oil from the Bertam field in April 2015, it has achieved an excellent operational uptime of greater than 99 percent.
+Since the FPSO Bertam started receiving oil from the Bertam field in April 2015, it has achieved an excellent operational uptime of greater than 99 percent (excluding planned shutdowns).